-Department Orientation can be thought about in three phases: pre arrival, arrival and long-term activities.
+The Department Orientation can take place in three phases: pre arrival, arrival and long-term activities.

 A new staff or faculty members first impressions of a department are formed during the hiring process.
 Departments and Human Resources must ensure that their interactions during this period are positive and consistent.
 The following are pre-arrival tasks that will help department's achieve this goal.

 Prepare for the new hire's arrival.